OskarAhl/Naluri-Space-Project/README.md

-# 🚀 The Naluri Space Project
+# 🚀 Node PI calculator

 Nodejs server that generates PI digits on a child process with the [Spigot algorithm](https://en.wikipedia.org/wiki/Spigot_algorithm).